tanguilp/asteroid/guides/protecting-apis.md

 of this routes.
 This plugs can be either [`APIac`](https://github.com/tanguilp/apiac) plugs, or any other plug.

+Only `APIacAuthBasic` and `APIacAuthBearer` are installed by default.
+Uncomment the related lines in `mix.exs` and run `mix deps.get` to enable more `APIac` authenticators or filters.

 The following schema lists the configuration keys used to install plugs:
 ```elixir
 authorize……………………………………………………………………………………………… :browser_plugs